Statikman619/Employee-Tracker/README.md

 ## Description
 I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business.
+You can browse through all the different rolesin the organization.
 ## Installation
-in the command line run "npm install -y" "npm i inquirer" "npm i express" "npm i console.table" "npm i mysql".
+Clone this repository to receive all my files.
+Once you have my code make sure you are in the correct file directory. in the command line run "npm install" in the terminal to download all the needed dependencies.
 ## Usage
 Follow the promts and add your desired employee information to add to your database.
+Once you're done you will have your own organiztion
 ## License MIT
 ## Contributors
 Mike with the help of Herm and Elma during office hours and my awesome tutor Andrew.